Day 1 ARRIVAL IN MAZATLAN, MEXICO - 3rd December

 Other commoner species could include Ruddy Ground-Dove, Ferruginous Pygmy-Owl, Gila Woodpecker, Streak-backed Oriole, Curve-billed Thrasher, Long-billed Starthroat, Cinnamon Hummingbird, Nutting’s Flycatcher, Black-capped Gnatcatcher, Lucy’s Warbler, Bell’s Vireo, Green-tailed Towhee and Pyrrhuloxia.
 Birding along the way in tropical deciduous habitat could produce Sinaloa Crow, Harris’s Hawk, Yellow-winged Cacique, Black-throated Magpie-Jay, Purplish-backed Jay, Red-breasted Chat, Fan-tailed Warbler, Rufous-backed Robin, Blue Mockingbird, Thick-billed Kingbird, Orange-billed Nightingale-Thrush and maybe even a Black-capped Vireo.

 We'll return to our hotel to pack up, and then continue up the highway to the higher country.
 We'll spend the rest of the day birding our way along the road, until we get to the town of El Palmito, where we may get a bite to eat, and meet the managers of the cabins at the Tufted Jay Reserve.
 The cabins are situated on the top of a mesa a few kilometers from town.
-Before turning in for the night, we'll bird around the cabins, and finish with some owling.
-Whiskered Screech-Owl can usually be found close to the cabins.
+Before turning in for the night, we'll bird around the cabins, and finish with some owling as Whiskered Screech-Owl can sometimes be found close to the cabins, and we could track down a Mexican Whip-poor-will as well.

 We’ll spend the morning birding in the Reserve, where it's possible to see most of the specialties of the area; we will try to find roosting Stygian Owl, and some stellar Mexican endemics – Mountain Trogon, White-striped Woodcreeper, Tufted Jay, Russet Nightingale-Thrush, Blue Mockingbird, Green-striped Brushfinch, Rufous-capped Brushfinch, Red Warbler, and Red-headed Tanager, along with many other specialties, and even have a chance at some potential rarities, such as Eared Quetzal, Thick-billed Parrot, and Aztec Thrush.